wsaqaf/mecodify/install.md

 - **mysql_pw ** is the MySQL password for the above user.

 #### Email-related
-The below details are *optional* and are needed by the phpmailer library if you -as the admin- wish to receive emails about new signups or cases:
+The below details are *optional* and are needed by the phpmailer library if you -as the admin- wish to receive emails when users sign up or create/edit cases:
 ```sh
 $smtp_host="";
 $smtp_secure="";